mrbusche/backseatfan.com/_posts/2009-12-04-braylon-likes-to-drop-balls.md

   </p>

   <p>
     Droppy Mc Dropperson had a horrible drop last night.
 I could have caught this ball.
 You could have caught this ball.
 Everyone but Braylon Edwards could have caught this ball.
 You know what it is?
 The Curse of Lebron.
-Lebron could have caught that ball&#8230;
+Lebron could have caught that ball?
   </p>
 </div>